pavelfpl/altera_gpio/README.md

-# Intel GPIO universal SysFS driver
+# Intel/Altera GPIO universal SysFS driver
-**Intel GPIO SysFS driver** is universal kernel driver module which supports multiple instances and can be used for general **FPGA** logic control.
+**Intel/Altera GPIO SysFS driver** is universal kernel driver module which supports multiple instances and can be used for general **FPGA** logic control.

 ## Driver features:
 - tested on **Cyclone® V SOC FPGA** and **Arria® 10 SOC FPGA**